quyctd/blog/posts/css-terminology.md

 }
 ```

 It's another hard question for me.
-I even don't know that in CSS has the term `declaration`.
+I even don't know that CSS has the term `declaration`.
 But turns out, it is `padding: 32px;`.

 > A declaration is a combination of a property and a value.
 In this case, the first declaration has a property of "padding", and a value of "32px".